JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

  * How many leaseholders rehoused as tenants? where?
 RSL etc?
  * How many shared ownership/equity etc.
  * Where did they go?
  * Supply copy of the Creation Trust displacement map for phase 2 - how many tenants rehoused on footprint?
 (34) Where did leaseholders go?
+Para 7.2.6 of the AAAP says _"We will accommodate approximately 50% of existing tenants through the re-provision of homes on site"_.
+Show how this AAAP target hasn't been met.
  * Ask whether an agreement with the MoJ has been signed for the relocation of Ellison House - if so ask for a copy of the agreement.
  * Ask whether the Council has sold any properties on the estate at auction.
 It is understood that the Council has bought back properties on later phases and subsequently sold them at auction rather than let them to temporary licencees.
  * Ask for details on the leaseholder who died in Arlow.
 How did he die? was it result of environmental conditions - i.e. discontinuity in services - heating?